Some were used in other Basics to speed up the print process for

 Dim sBuffer As String, lpReadRegion As SMALL_RECT

-Dim length As Long, size As coord, ul As coord
+Dim length As Long, size As coord, ul

 lpReadRegion.Right = col - 1